Tinkerforge/doc/en/source/Hardware/Master_Extensions/WIFI_Extension.rst

 ------------------

 .. note::

- Currently Adhoc Mode is not supported.
+ Adhoc Mode is not supported yet.

 To configure the WIFI Extension open the Master Brick Tab in the Brick Viewer.
 First of all you have to enter the SSID of your wireless network